yegor256/blog/_drafts/tickets.md

 "we are aware of the problem but won't fix it because we're lazy".
 Anything would work, but not nothing.

 Look at it from a different perspective.
-When you started the ticket you had something in mind.
+When you started that ticket you had something in mind.
 Something was not right in the product.
-That's why you reported that bug.
-If you close the ticket without even touching that place of code, someone else will have the same concern in a few days or a few years.
+That's why you reported a bug.
+If you close the ticket without anyone even touching that place of code, someone else will have the same concern in a few days or a few years.
 And then the project will have to pay again for a similar ticket/discussion of the same problem.
 Even if you're convinced that the issue you found in